The fate of the Fermi surface coupled to a single-wave-vector cavity mode

 Further details--including the analogous expressions for the exchange channels $X$, $Y$ [The latter becomes distinct only beyond the hot spots, see Eq.~\eqref{eq:Y}], and $\langle \hat{n} \rangle$--are presented in the End Matter (EM), along with the full mean-field Hamiltonian.
 Moreover, the Hamiltonian~\eqref{eq:model} exhibits a special $\mathrm{SO}(2)$ symmetry in momentum space originating from the fact that the $k_y$ components ($\hat{\ve e}_y\perp \ve Q_c$) are untouched by the interaction, such that any Fermion may be replaced by a superposition with the Fermion with flipped $k_y$ momentum.
 This leads to an exact degeneracy between Cooper and PDW pairing, as is detailed in the EM, too.
 Upon entering the paired phase, the system spontaneously breaks this symmetry by selecting a specific superposition of Cooper and PDW states.

-Given the full mean-field decoupled Hamiltonian, one can derive (see EM) a closed set of coupled equations for all the above order parameters--including the direct channel, \textit{i.e.}, the superradiant density wave--which we use to solve the full problem of competing instabilities.
+Given the full mean-field decoupled Hamiltonian, one can derive (see EM) a closed set of coupled equations for all the above order parameters, which we use to solve the full problem of competing instabilities.

 \paragraph*{Results ---} We focus on repulsive interactions, $g>0$, such that the superradiant density wave instability (direct channel) is absent (see EM for details).
 To fully solve the coupled mean-field equations~\eqref{eq:MF_equations}, we resort to numerics on a truncated momentum grid containing the vicinity of the Fermi sea and the corresponding momenta shifted by $\pm \ve Q_c$.
 Including further shifted copies amounts to a perturbative expansion in $g/\epsilon_F$, yielding small corrections in the regime $|g|/\eF \ll 1$.
 The results in Figs.~\ref{fig:n_delta_composite_plot} and \ref{fig:results_momenta} are shown for $g=0.3 \eF$ and $Q_c = 1.2 k_F$.